gideon-jacob/pec-mentee-management-system/agent-docs/SRS_REPORT.md

     - The system shall provide a dedicated section to record placement details, including company, date, and outcome.
 - **3.3.2 Final Data Summary:**
-    - The system shall provide a summary view that

-        consolidates semester-wise data (CGPA, attendance, etc.) into a single report, as seen on page 9 of the PDF.
+    - The system shall provide a summary view that consolidates semester-wise data (CGPA, attendance, etc.) into a single report, as seen on page 9 of the PDF.
     - The system shall allow for updating the student's contact address at the time of leaving the college.

 ### 3.4 Other Functional Requirements

 - **3.4.1 Mentor-Mentee Management:** The system shall allow administrators to assign and unassign students to mentors.
+- **3.4.2 Program and Branch Management:**
+    - The system shall allow administrators to create, read, update, and delete academic Programs (e.g., B.E., M.B.A.).
+    - The system shall allow administrators to create, read, update, and delete academic Branches (e.g., Computer Science Engineering) and associate them with a Program.
-- **3.4.2 Offline Functionality:** The system shall cache essential data and allow offline entry for mentoring sessions and academic data, with synchronization upon reconnection.
+- **3.4.3 Offline Functionality:** The system shall cache essential data and allow offline entry for mentoring sessions and academic data, with synchronization upon reconnection.

 ### 4. External Interface Requirements